 Kevin W. Smith

 Single Event Providers

-For program auditing purposes, the EIC administers from time to time a Course Participant Survey to randomly selected participants of completed continuing education programs offered by our accredited providers.
-The results of these surveys are confidential and will be shared anonymously with the pertinent provider if an important performance issue requires attention.
+For program auditing purposes, the EIC administers from time to time a Course Participant Survey to randomly selected participants of continuing education programs offered by our accredited providers.
+The results of such surveys are confidential and will be shared anonymously with the pertinent provider if an important performance issue requires attention.